The 2022 Capitol Semester cohort poses with Wilder School Dean Susan Gooden on the steps of the Virginia Capitol building.

 “I try to make certain that guest speakers expose students to varying points of view,” said Otto.
 “So, I invite members from both sides of the aisle, including folks who might have a different perspective than a younger person.
 Letting the students see how civil disagreement and discourse work plays an important part of the classroom experience.”
 Otto has consistently received positive feedback from her students.

-the budget, the bill will simply die in the appropriations committee,” said Raymond Velez, ‘22 HSEP (expected).
+“I learned that no matter how good your bill is, if the appropriations committee says there isn’t money in the budget, the bill will simply die in the appropriations committee,” said Raymond Velez, ‘22 HSEP (expected).
 Velez maintained his representative’s website news articles, developed talking points for constituent communications, drafted letters to agency heads, attended committee meetings and conducted research on COVID-19 vaccine rollout in Arlington County.
 He gained a newfound respect for the roles delegates play in impacting state policies.

 For Taniah Easter, ‘21 dual B.S. in CJ and HSEP, fielding phone calls from upset constituents took some time to get used to.
 “Though listening to people shout was painful at first, I began to develop empathy towards the situations that they were going through,” said Easter.
 “I began to understand that calling their delegate’s office was the last option for a lot of people.
 I got an up-close and personal look at the situations that regular Virginia citizens went through every day — whether it was having consistent medical care access or immigration troubles — and I got to know peoples’ stories.
 I found myself connecting these stories with legislation that was proposed.”